ELRabito/ExileKillInfoNumberFix/README.md

 <img width="928" height="527" alt="grafik" src="https://github.com/user-attachments/assets/ceac62d5-00e9-455a-a563-e852684020bd" />

 # Install
 1. Add a new function to your mission, for example easily via this small snippet pasted inside initplayerlocal.sqf.
-This will take care of the number formatting.
+This function will then take care of the number formatting.

 		{
 			missionNamespace setVariable [(_x #0), compileScript [_x #1]];